 If unified endpoint management is the future, what should organizations look for in a solution?
 Cross says Insight Managed Mobility is one of a kind; “a complete lifecycle solution for all smartphone and tablet needs that no other supplier can match.”
 It provides a consolidated offering through five pillars:

-While many solutions in the marketplace boast strengths in a few of these pillars, the true value-add for organizations will emerge from fully actualized, end-to-end solutions that deliver on all five.
+While many solutions in the marketplace boast strengths in a few of these pillars, the true value-add for organizations will emerge from fully actualized, end-to-end solutions that deliver on all five and maximize business outcomes.